Management Dissertation Topics

 Research Aim: This research will help explain the challenges that managers and the entire leadership of an organisation face when implementing an advanced information system.
 Bringing a change in a company is challenging, and throw in a technology to implement, the process becomes even more challenging.
 This study will explore in detail all related challenges through quantitative research.

 Research Aim: It is often argued that not all business processes require information systems.
-However, when talking about today’s world and the technological advancements that are taking place, it is recommended that business processes in organisations adopt the technology.
-This research will be a comparative analysis as to whether companies are successful and profitable with information systems or without it.
+However, when talking about today’s world and the technological advancements taking place, it is recommended that business processes in organisations adopt the technology.
+This research will be a comparative analysis of whether companies are successful and profitable with information systems or without them.

 Organisational Culture and International Business Dissertation Topics

-Organisational culture shapes the work ethics and helps in defining a professional image of organisations.
+Organisational culture shapes the work ethics and helps in defining the professional image of organisations.
 Organisational culture plays a huge role in international business.

-Organisations that adopt the culture of the country they are operating in are known to run their operations more successfully.
+Organisations that adopt the country’s culture they are operating in are known to run their operations more successfully.
 The following topics are related to organisational culture and international business and help students choose an appropriate topic according to their interests.